 Circa late 1945 - mid 1948, she exited Hollywood and newspapers had an explanation:

 She continued doing stuntwork and riding for many years, frequently doubling the femme lead in various films.
 As the B-western faded away, she worked in early TV shows and can be spotted in a few programs such as THE ADVENTURES OF KIT CARSON and the ROY ROGERS SHOW.
-Wearing a blonde wig - and billed as "Eve Anderson" - Evelyn was the heroine in the Sam Katzman produced serial PERILS OF THE WILDERNESS (Columbia, 1956).
-Circa 1970, Evelyn was working for noted horse trainer Glenn Randall at his ranch and stable in Newhall, California.
+Wearing a blonde wig - and billed as 'Eve Anderson' - Evelyn was the heroine in the Sam Katzman produced serial PERILS OF THE WILDERNESS (Columbia, 1956).
+And circa 1970, Evelyn was working for noted horse trainer Glenn Randall at his ranch and stable in Newhall, California.

 - Louella Parson's Hollywood column from March, 1946 reported that "Evelyn Finley, former world champion cowgirl, and Captain William George, her husband, are expecting a baby this summer."

 - Jimmie Fidler's In Hollywood column in July, 1948 newspapers mentioned that "...
 Evelyn Finley, former western gal star who 'retired' when she married a wealthy Arizona rancher some years ago, has divorced him and will resume screen work as Johnny Mack Brown's leading lady ..."
 (Her return was in THE SHERIFF OF MEDICINE BOW (Monogram, 1948).)